 Charge Controller

-Besides checking the controller type, pay attention to the charging current rate.
+Besides checking the controller type, pay attention to the current charging rate.
 Generally, charge controllers with a higher charging current rate (amperage) charge faster than those with lower rates.

 Frequently Asked Questions